Plans: Shared, WordPress, VPS, Dedicated.

 Be the first to leave a review.

 DreamHost is a company that was formed in 1997.
 Four friends in college that were passionate about technology decided to form a web hosting company to help set the bar high for webmasters that were looking for a quality web hosting company.
-DreamHost is a powerhouse in the web hosting industry much like GoDaddy, Hostgator, BlueHost, and JustHost.
+DreamHost is a powerhouse in the web hosting industry much like GoDaddy, Hostgator, and BlueHost.
 They have over 400,000 customers, 1.5 million websites hosted with them, and over 750,000 active WordPress installations.

 So, when I review any web hosting company I like to look at all the plans they offer, their features, performance, uptime, and then their customer support.
 At the end of my DreamHost review, I like to write a summary that gives you an overview of the company.
 I will then either recommend the company or point you elsewhere.
 Now let’s get started with this DreamHost review so you can decide if they will meet your hosting needs.